carbon-language/carbon-lang/clang/docs/AttributeReference.rst

 The ``carries_dependency`` attribute specifies dependency propagation into and out of functions.

-When specified on a function or Objective-C method, the ``carries_depedency`` attribute means that the return value carries a dependency out of the function, so that the implementation need not constrain ordering upon return from that function.
+When specified on a function or Objective-C method, the ``carries_dependency`` attribute means that the return value carries a dependency out of the function, so that the implementation need not constrain ordering upon return from that function.
 Implementations of the function and its caller may choose to preserve dependencies instead of emitting memory ordering instructions such as fences.

-Note, this attribute does not change the meaning of the program, but may result in generatation of more efficient code.
+Note, this attribute does not change the meaning of the program, but may result in generation of more efficient code.

 enable_if